Body of missing UPenn student Blaze Bernstein found in California park

 Search and rescue crews looked for Bernstein for several days, with assistance from drone pilots.

-Authorities declined to release additional information about Bernstein cause death, saying their investigation was ongoing.
+Authorities declined to release information about the cause of death, saying their investigation was ongoing.
 An autopsy was scheduled for Wednesday.

-Bernstein, a sophomore, was planning to major in psychology and later study medicine, the Orange County Register reported his father Gideon Bernstein saying last week.
+Bernstein, a sophomore, was planning to major in psychology and later study medicine, The Orange County Register reported his father, Gideon, saying last week.

 When Bernstein didn't return, his friend began sending him text messages but did not hear back, she said, adding the location device on his phone eventually stopped working.

-"The only thing I can think of is that maybe he was abducted," the newspaper reported Bernstein's mother Jeanne saying on Sunday.
+"The only thing I can think of is that maybe he was abducted," the Register reported Bernstein's mother, Jeanne, saying on Sunday.
 "I can't figure out why anybody would want to hurt my son."